slatedocs/slate/source/includes/accesstype/_subscriptions.md

 This API can be used to renew any renewable subscription.
 Subscriptions to recurring-plans are not renewable.
 The new subscription starts immediately or at the end of active subscription.

+One can use the optional `metadata` field to set it different from that of the existing subsription.
+If not passed, it is set to be same as existing subscription.

 It returns a Subscription Object in response